nayotamafaza/WA-/README.md

 ## CREDITS:
 AUTHOR: TripCode
 THANKS: dragomerlin for Android Backup Extractor and Abinash Bishoyi for being cool.
+abe.jar by nelenkov and its contributors.
+tar.exe, grep.exe, regex2.dll, libintl3.dll, libiconv2.dll by Free Software Foundation and its contributors.
+pcre3.dll by University of Cambridge and its contributors.
+curl.exe by Daniel Stenberg and its contributors.
+adb.exe, AdbWinApi.dll, AdbWinUsbApi.dll by The Android Open Source Project and its contributors.
+`SPDX-License-Identifier: Apache-2.0 OR GPL-3.0`